esskidri/AgostiniCiampiconiEs-skidri/README.md

 Travlendar+ is a project that has the goal to define a new idea of calendar.

-This system is mean to be a real assistant, because it helps persons to organize their days suggesting solution to move from each appointment and event.
+This system is meant to be a real assistant, because it helps persons to organize their days suggesting solution to move from each appointment and event.
 The peculiar feature of the system is to suggest travel means by appointment (including every kind of transport service like Bike-Car Sharing, taxi, public transport etc.)